 The Planning Portal website (www.planningportal.co.uk) provides lots of useful information on how to find out if you will need Planning Permission or to find advice on the planning process can be found using the links below.
 However, if you property is in a Conservation Area or Area of Outstanding Natural Beauty the guides they provide will not be able to assist you fully.

 With all building work, the owner of the property (or land) in question is ultimately responsible for complying with the relevant planning rules and building regulations (regardless of the need to apply for planning permission and/or building regulations approval or not).
 The Planning Portal has further details on your responsibilities.

-Planning permission and Building Regulations approval are two separate things.
-Please visit the The Devon Building Control Partnership website for more information.
+Planning permission and Building Regulations' Approval are two separate things.
+Please visit the Devon Building Control Partnership website for more information.

 Our Duty Planner Service may also be able to provide some general advice.